Picovoice/rhino/README.md

 }
 ```

-When done resources have to be released explicitly.
+When finished with the engine, resources have to be released explicitly.

 ```go
 rhino.Delete()